 11 Foods that Prevent Blood Clots – How?

 There are myths that certain foods or fruits can dissolve blood clots, but can they really?
-Foods that prevent blood clots typically function to reduce the risk of clotting by improving blood flow.
+Foods that prevent blood clots typically function to reduce the risk of clotting only by improving blood flow.

 Are there Foods that Dissolve Blood Clots?